fcecin/brocli/README.md

 `/` -> serves the `index.html` file in the root app dir.

-`/n/accountname/nodeid` -> Attempts to retrieve and/or download the GPPS node for scope `accountname` and node id (number) `nodeid`.
+`/n/accountname/nodeid` -> Attempts to retrieve (to the web server cache) and/or download (to the browser client) the GPPS node for scope `accountname` and node id (number) `nodeid`.
 Example: `/n/datastoreutx/1`

-`/p/accountname/nodeid` -> Attempts to retrieve the GPPS node for for scope `accountname` and node id (number) `nodeid`.
-If the node is already downloaded, attempts to unpack it using brotli; if successful, the uncompressed content of the node will be interpreted as an HTML file.
-If the HTML file is already produced, this will serve it to the client.
+`/p/accountname/nodeid` -> Attempts to retrieve (to the web server cache) the GPPS node for for scope `accountname` and node id (number) `nodeid`.
+If the node is already retrieved, attempts to unpack it (in the web server cache) using brotli; if successful, the uncompressed content of the node will be interpreted as an HTML file.
+If the HTML file is already produced, this will serve it to the browser client.
 Example: `/p/datastoreutx/1`

 `/d/accountname/nodeid` -> Displays debug information on the given scope, node and page, if any are found.